 Part of assessing your niche market is understanding your audience’s attention span.
 If your company targets other businesses and wants to use video content for educational purposes, you can probably assume you’ll have their attention for a substantial amount of time.
 If, on the other hand, you want to amplify brand awareness through social media, you can count on your timeframe being much shorter.

 Your video marketing plan needs to give your viewers something to do after they’ve watched your video.
 Similar to a call to action, you need to instill the desire to do something once the video has ended.
 Whether it’s a social change or just subscribing to your blog, consumers need to know what your endgame is, and how they can become a part of it.
+Creative agencies can help you craft the most seamless way of integrating the CTA into the message that is communicated through your video.

 Examples of Video Content Marketing